GADA 601: GR3 Harriers in action

 With the beginning of Operation Sutton, the Harrier GR3s of 1(F) Squadron stepped up attacks upon ground targets.
 These included low-level strikes with cluster bombs and rockets as well as nuisance raids in which 1000-lb bombs were launched in loft and high-altitude profiles.
 During some high-altitude bombings the radar-guided guns locked onto the falling 1,000-lb bombs and, it is claimed, destroyed them on at least three occasions (although the British used air burst 1000 lb bomb in the conflict).
 It is also claimed that a Roland-2 blew up another bomb in mid-air after the release aircraft successfully broke radar lock.

 On May 22, the section deployed in Goose Green engaged a strike package of four Harrier GR3s from 1(F) Squadron.
 One of the Harriers, piloted by Sqn Ldr Jerry Pook, released chaff approximately 2 km from the target zone, blinding the radar and triggering an anti-missile alarm (confirmed by the reports of the GADA's antiaircraft battery under Second Lt.
 Claudio Oscar Braghini).
 Nevertheless, Braghini reports that they re-locked Pook's Harrier and fired several 35-mm rounds.
 British after-action reports indicate that the Argentine forces engaged all of the Harriers with heavy AAA fire but that it was the Harrier GR3 piloted by Sqn Ldr PV Harris that was subsequently locked up by a Super Fledermaus-type radar.
 Harris pressed his attack but his cluster bombs hung up.
 Argentine forces report that the air attack produced no damage but the after-action report by the British indicates secondary explosions following the attack with cluster bombs.

 On the night of May 24, the GADA 601 section issued a warning to the airbase at Goose Green about the presence of a helicopter and the possible landing of special forces.
 Several minutes later, members of the SAS mounted a diversionary attack on Darwin Hill.

 On May 27, during the first stages of the battle of Goose Green, several Harrier sorties hit the Argentine advanced positions to the north in support of the assault, but the Close Air Support mission was complicated by bad weather and poor communications.
-After making four passes, Sqn Ldr Bob Iveson's aircraft was hit by heavy AAA fire from GADA 601 35-mm cannon.
+After making four passes, Sqn Ldr Bob Iveson's aircraft was hit by heavy AAA fire from GADA 601 35-mm cannon, according to the British version.
+Most Argentine sources claim that the Harrier was hit by Air Force's 20-mm Rh-202 cannon fire.
 The aircraft, Harrier XZ998, exploded in the air about 5,000 meters from GADA 601's position.
 Sqn Ldr Iveson bailed out safely and was rescued by friendly forces three days later.
 Many of the aircraft shot down or damaged by ground defences were hit after making repeated passes over the target, and the wisdom of these tactics was repeatedly questioned.